Bedrock-OSS/bedrock-wiki/docs/items/item-identifiers.md

 ### namespace:gold_ingot

--   Is accepted as a valid item to change the effect given off by a Beacon
+-   Is accepted as a valid item to change the effect given off by a Beacon.

 ---

 ### namespace:iron_ingot

--   Is accepted as a valid item to change the effect given off by a Beacon
+-   Is accepted as a valid item to change the effect given off by a Beacon.

 ---

 ### namespace:lapis_lazuli

--   Makes the Item usable with Enchantment Tables, to enchant you items in place of Lapis Lazuli
+-   Makes the Item usable with Enchantment Tables, to enchant you items in place of Lapis Lazuli.

 ---